-Original Medicare covers certain types of caregivers.
+Original Medicare only covers treatment by certain types of caregivers.
 Rules apply depending on the kind of care a person receives and the services a caregiver provides, which includes some at-home care.

-A person must meet certain eligibility rules to get home care services, and sometimes, extra costs may apply that Medicare does not cover.
+A person must meet specific eligibility rules to get home care services, and sometimes, extra costs may apply that Medicare does not cover.

 This article discusses the different types of caregivers, what Medicare pays for, and help with out-of-pocket costs.